 – Always inform someone of the trail you are going to take and the estimated time of arrival

-– Make sure the walking time and make sure you finish it before dark
+– Make sure of the walking time and make sure you finish it before night falls

 – Transport some food and reserve water